“And Who Is My Neighbor?”

 For program related questions, please contact Hannah Altman at firstname.lastname@example.org

-Todd Davidson (Co-Director) is a husband, father, ultimate Frisbee player, ordained teaching elder, and dedicated Hokie fan who calls Richmond, VA home.
+Todd Davidson (Co-Director) is a husband, father, ultimate Frisbee player, avid reader and movie watcher, ordained teaching elder, and dedicated Hokie fan who calls Richmond, VA home.
 Todd has a long history with Massanetta having been involved in both Middle School and SALT Conferences.
-He currently serves as the Associate Pastor for Youth, Mission, and Contemporary Worship at Three Chopt Presbyterian Church.

 Rachel Erb is a mountain-born Virginian reared partly in the Tar Heel state who enjoys singing, Hokie football, statement earrings, reading, quality donuts, and proper grammar.
 She has a Master of Divinity from Union Presbyterian Seminary in Richmond, which she currently uses while leading worship for various small churches in rural Virginia and helping with conferences like this one.
 The other days of the week find her flexing her interior design muscles while managing a fabric and home interiors store.